micronaut-projects/static-website/posts/2020-06-26-announcing-micronaut-20.md

 If you haven't given [Micronaut](https://micronaut.io/index.html) a try yet, now is a great time to [get started](https://micronaut.io/launch/)!
 We can't wait to see what you build.

-Please report any issues or ideas for improvement to our [https://github.com/micronaut-projects/micronaut-core/issues](Github issue tracker).
+Please report any issues or ideas for improvement to our [Github issue tracker](https://github.com/micronaut-projects/micronaut-core/issues).
 We are very excited for Micronaut 2 and the future of Micronaut!

 Special thanks to all the tireless contributors to Micronaut who made this release happen and the excellent feedback from the community.